The Direct Access Process

 Is my information kept confidential?

 Yes.
-All communication is encrypted.
-Your case details are shared only with the Barristers you choose to instruct.
+Your information is handled securely and your case details are shared only with the Barrister matched to your case.
 We comply with UK data protection law and the Bar Standards Board's confidentiality requirements.

 What happens if my case is not suitable for Direct Access?

-We will tell you honestly during the assessment stage.
+We will tell you honestly during the suitability check.
 If a Solicitor would serve you better, we will explain why and, where possible, point you in the right direction.
-There is no charge for the assessment.
+There is no charge for the suitability check.

 Ready to Get Started?

 Describe your situation in your own words.
-Our free assessment takes about two minutes and there is no obligation.
+Our free, no-obligation quote takes about two minutes and there is no obligation.